Skip to main content

 prpm publish

-# Test publish
+# Test publish (dry run)

 prpm publish --dry-run

-# Publish beta version
+# Publish specific package as beta

-prpm publish --tag beta
+prpm publish --package my-package --tag beta

 # Publish private package